1. What is justice?

 In the book called Euthyphro by Plato, the character Euthyphro creates a further distinction in one of the virtues.
 He considers justice to be of two parts.
 For sake of organization, I have named them “Ethics” and “Morality.”
 Morality is the part of justice is concerned with our relationship with the gods, and Ethics is the part of justice that is concerned with our relationship with fellow humans.
 [NB: Neither Socrates nor Euthyphro provide a formal label for these domains; the labels are my own invention based on their descriptions.]

-This venn-diagram (above) shows that some matters are relevant to the domain of ethics but not morality, while some matters are relevant to the domain of morality but not ethics.
+This modified Euler-diagram (above) shows that some matters are relevant to the domain of ethics but not morality, while some matters are relevant to the domain of morality but not ethics.
 And finally, some matters are relevant to both ethics and morality, while justice encompasses all the possible areas of the sub-divisions.
 (Question: What would a book like Aristotle’s Nicomachean Ethics be concerned with?)

-Below is another version of the venn-diagram:
+Below is another version of the modified Euler-diagram:

 There are likely other ways to view the situation.
 For instance, it may be the case that all morality is a matter of ethics (i.e., the inverse of the second diagram).
 Or, it may be the case that morality and ethics are mutually exclusive domains of justice.
 I have only provided a couple ways of viewing the bigger picture, to help us get organized in thinking about the issue of justice.
 (Question: What do you think is the correct view of things?)

 Euthyphro makes the claim that something is holy (i.e., a matter within the moral domain) if it is whatever the gods love.
 But Socrates points out that all the gods love different things! –which might mean that nothing can be holy.
 But is this correct?